-Nintendo Switch Pro Controller vs HORIPAD: Which should you buy in 2018?
+HORIPAD for Nintendo Switch simply can't match the official Pro Controller

 This should be your last option

 HORI did what it set out to do: make a very cheap Nintendo Switch controller.
-Unfortunately, that came at the expense of features which seem far too important to omit.
+Unfortunately, that came at the expense of features that seem far too important to omit.